EPD Stock: Look at This Safe, Rising, 8.4% Yielder

 - Import/export terminals: Houston Ship Channel has seven deep-water ship docks; Beaumont has five deep-water ship docks; Seaway Texas City and Freeport locations have four deep-water ship docks; Morgan’s Point has two deep-water ship docks

 (Source: “Business Profile,” Enterprise Products Partners L.P., last accessed January 12, 2021.)

-Enterprise Products Partners L.P. is basically a toll-bridge operator for the oil and gas industry.
+Enterprise Products is basically a toll-bridge operator for the oil and gas industry.
 The company ships, stores, and processes large amounts of natural gas each day.
-Enterprise Products doesn’t care about the price of natural gas; it just gets it to where it needs to go.
+Enterprise Products Partners L.P. doesn’t care about the price of natural gas; the company just gets it to where it needs to go.
 And the company charges its customers an inflation-busting toll for the privilege.

 Just because it’s a leading North American provider of midstream energy services doesn’t mean it’s immune to market volatility.
 As you can see, Enterprise Products stock took a nose dive back in February and March 2020, losing about 55% of its value.